Intro to XR

 The science is clear: we face an unprecedented global climate and nature emergency.

 The effects of this emergency include floods, wildfires, extreme weather, mass loss of wildlife, crop failure and the mass displacement of people and loss of life.
-This is not a distant prospect - these effects are being suffered right now, and will continue to be disproportionately suffered, by those who have done the very least to cause the crisis.
+This is not a distant prospect - these effects are being suffered here in the UK right now, and will continue to be disproportionately suffered by those who have done the very least to cause the crisis.
 The chart below shows the gaps between what’s necessary, what’s being promised, and what’s actually being delivered in terms of real world policies.
-Latest measurements show that we have already bust through the 1.5 degree guardrail for the year 2024 which was 1.6 degrees above pre-industrial levels.
+Latest measurements show that we have already bust through the 1.5 degree guardrail for the year 2024 which was 1.6 degrees above pre-industrial levels and 2025 was the third warmest year on record.
 [1]

 [2] climate action tracker nov24 resized.jpg